 And if you already do have a solid business foundation then it’s time to move on to know how to find your first customers.

-Step #1 Reach out to your existing network
+Step #1 Reach out to your existing network and attract more customers to your business

 In the beginning, your friends and acquaintances are your most likely clients.
 Also, by talking directly to people, you’ll learn more about what they need and how you should describe yourself and your business.